-For many businesses, websites are an afterthought and social media can be optional.
-But in the age of social distancing, an accurate digital footprint is critical.
+For some businesses, websites are an afterthought and social media is optional.
+But the COVID-19 crisis accelerated the shift to digital across industries.
+It’s increasingly important for small businesses to build a digital footprint.
 Here are four ways to help customers find your business online.

 Think beyond transactions

 A strong online presence is about more than digital sales.
 Customers and prospects need to be able to find you online.

 Consider the hypothetical Joe’s Auto Shop, which gets a steady stream of clients from the neighborhood.
 Joe never needed a website to attract clients, so he never bothered.

 Following the COVID-19 crisis, people wonder whether Joe is still open or if his hours have changed.
 If they search auto shops in the area, and Joe’s doesn’t pop up, he could lose customers to whatever auto shop does have a web presence.